 How would your life have been different if...

 What is your favorite unimportant thing to do?

 Place any tough questions about 2/3rd of the way in the interview.
 You must have created enough rapport to allow the tough questions to be asked.

 Play to people's ego: Tell them why interviewing them provides a unique perspective in understanding the big picture.

-Play to shame when the person does not respond to logic, self-interest, altruism and pleas to help you.
+Play to shame when a person does not respond to logic, self-interest, altruism and pleas for help you.
 Tell them that not talking to you is a breach of public trust or responsibility.

 When you improvise 'go with the rip current for a while, but never lose sight of the shore'.
 Write your questions down but don't be too rigid.
 Be ready to answer a follow-up question based on the response.

 Put the person at ease because they know they are in safe hands